Kalkandu: Production

-The film gained media attention prior to release, owing to the lead actor Gajesh's debut.
+A. M. Nandakumar first approached Vimal to feature in the lead role, but was discouraged by the actor's salary request.
+The film later gained media attention prior to release, owing to the lead actor Gajesh's debut.
 He is the son of actor-dancer Anand Babu and grandson of comedian Nagesh.
 Following the appearance of late actor Nagesh's animation in Kochadaiiyaan (2014), the director insisted on having a sequence in his film, where all three generations of the family appear in one scene through computer imagery.
-The film was shot mainly in Tamil Nadu, in places such as Tiruchi and Kanyakumari.
+The film was shot mainly in Tamil Nadu, in places such as Karaikudi,Tiruchi and Kanyakumari.

 Release

 The film had a limited release across Tamil Nadu on 31 October 2014, owing to the presence of bigger budget films at the box office.
 It opened to mixed reviews with a critics noting the film "is the kind of story that Tamil cinema had beaten to death in the 90s."
 Another reviewer noted that the film had a dated feel and called it "excruciatingly long".